Last update July 11, 2025

 Would you like to recommend the use of e-lactancia?
 Write to us at corporate mail of APILAM

-Its low oral bioavailability which decreases even more when taken with meals, suggests that plasma concentration would reach a very low level in the infant, except during the neonatal period and in case of prematurity in which intestinal absorption may be increased.
+Its low bioavailability, which decreases further when taken with food, suggests that little passes into the infant's plasma, except in the neonatal period and in cases of prematurity, when intestinal absorption may be increased.